-- 1. Using electronic devices during class time in any manner other than specifically permitted by the classroom instructor; - 2.
-Permitting any audible sound to come from the device when not being used for reason #1 above: - 3.
-Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, or wrongfully obtaining test copies or scores; - 4.
-Using the device to record audio or video or to take photographs in areas where a general expectation of personal privacy exists, including but not limited to locker rooms and bathrooms; - 5.
-Creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person.
+- 1. using electronic devices during class time in any manner other than specifically permitted by the classroom instructor; - 2. permitting any audible sound to come from the device when not being used for reason #1 above; - 3. engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, or wrongfully obtaining test copies or scores; - 4. using the device to take photographs in areas where a general expectation of personal privacy exists, including but not limited to locker rooms or and bathrooms; - 5. creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person.